 Downstairs, there’s a bunch of designer-makers, trading in everything from ceramics to bespoke furniture, textiles to illustration.
 Each takes turns occupying a dedicated “meet the maker” area, where they can see customers face-to-face and explain their working process.
 It’s a great spot to pick up a unique gift for a friend (or yourself).

 There’s also a cafe serving bagels, salads and toasties.
-It's open six days a week and offers plenty of vegan and gluten-free options.
+It's open seven days a week and offers plenty of vegan and gluten-free options.

 If you’d like to work up to your own residency at Brick+Mortar, there’s a range of workshops focused on creative and professional development, plus live music nights and product launches.
 Check the website to see what’s coming up.